Lindeneg/csgo-pro-settings/README.md

 I've only utilized a subset of all available data, so if you fancy, take a look at the cached HTML and the scraper, and modify it to your needs.

+The code was written quick and is rather dirty and there's no `Promise.all`.
+This made the initial execution with rate-limiting easy but sucks now when everything is cached.
+It's not too bad though, I can populate db in around 20 sec.

 ### Usage

 ##### Clone